Randhir200/expert-hand-9078/README.md

 ## Home page -

+1. This is an time tracking website clone that we made during the construct week at Masai School.
+You can put your daily tasks to do and also you can track your tasks by the website.

-1. This page as the name suggests has the homepage functionality.
+2. This page as the name suggests has the homepage functionality.
 This is the landing page, You will find website overview from this page.

-2. You can login by here also there are some information about functionality of the website.
+3. You can login by here also there are some information about functionality of the website.

-3. Some of the features there are mentioned is work in-progress.
+4. Some of the features there are mentioned is work in-progress.
 So after some update we will be put that features in our website.

+5. Also website contains functionality for the live tracking for cycling and running.
+You can use this features after successfully login.

-4. Below it you can find the follow links you can follow us by there.
+6. Below it you can find the follow links you can follow us by there.

 ## Integrations page -